-- The terms are given meaning by FMC decisions dating back to the 1916 Shipping Act (repealed in 1995)
+- The terms are given meaning by decisions dating back to the 1916 Shipping Act

 - Volkwagenwerk v.
 FMC

-- U. S. Supreme Court decision

-- M & M Fund contributions

-- No benefit to Volkswagen so illegal to require it to contribute to M & M Fund
+- M & M Fund no benefit to Volkswagen so illegal to require it to contribute

+- Benefit/charge proportionality

+- Ongoing case Carriers v.
+PANYNJ -

+ExpressRail infrastructure fee